 If you've opened a food business you must

 Rochdale borough now uses the Food Hygiene Rating Scheme to rate the hygiene standards of a food business.
 The scheme is run in partnership with the Food Standards Agency (FSA).

 Please note that the rating given for an outlet does not reflect the quality of food or the standard of customer service.

 Businesses can also display ratings stickers and a certificate.
 Displaying these is voluntary at the moment so consumers are urged to check the hygiene ratings online.

 Is the rating unfair?

-Request a revisit: if a food business makes the improvements that the food safety officer discussed at their inspection they can complete the revisit request form so that their hygiene standards can be reassessed with a view to giving a higher rating.
+If you make the improvements the food safety officer discussed at your inspection, you can complete the revisit request form so your hygiene standards can be reassessed with a view to giving a higher rating.